 Pinchos Morunos

-Pinchos Morunos is Chicken Skewers, Spanish style!
-Marinated in smoked paprika and Fino sherry, these morsels are a triumph of flavour.
-And to make things even better, they’re super-simple to make at home!
+Pinchos Morunos are Chicken Skewers, Spanish style!
+Marinated in smoked paprika and Fino sherry, these juicy morsels are a triumph of flavour.
+They’re quick and easy to make at home, and packed full of Spanish flair.

 These Spanish Pinchos Morunos (or Pinchotos) are packed with amazing Spanish/Moorish flavours.
 Pinxtos, typically a Northern Spanish variation of Tapas feature the spikes (the pinxtos) to hold the small bites in place, to make it easier for the customer to cleanly navigate its way into their mouth.